BND Hamburger Icon

 1. Start with what you have.

-To get over the intimidation, Verhelst said to start with the business systems you already have in place.
+To get over the intimidation, Verhelst said to start with the basic business systems.
 It could be a point-of-sale (POS) system, invoicing platform or another operating system.
 The information you can pull from those sources is often enough to inform your decisions.
 If it isn’t, Verhelst recommends conducting an audit of your tools to identify programs that could provide deeper insight.

 2. Analyze sales based on cycles.